-This course offers an introduction to contemporary aviation security issues through the study of incidents, ICAO and U.S. regulatory agency requirements, and an understanding of practical security measures at aviation major entities. management techniques, predicting and preventing future threats and lessons learned will also addressed.
-Upon successful completion of this course, students will have an enhanced understanding the security and management of air transportation, which is becoming a major aspect of the aviation industry.
+This course offers an introduction to contemporary aviation security issues through the study of incidents, ICAO and U.S. regulatory agency requirements, and an understanding of practical security measures at major aviation entities.
+Crisis management techniques, predicting and preventing future threats and lessons learned will also be addressed.
+Upon successful completion of this course, students will have an enhanced understanding the security and crisis of management of air transportation, which is becoming a major aspect of the aviation industry.
 Prerequisites: AVM 233 or consent of the instructor.